RohanChacko/IBM-Hack-2019/README.md

 ## Notes
 * Do not push the venv directory.
 Maintain a local copy of it and install dependencies from `requirements.txt` as and when required
 * Save all app related files outside venv
+* `pip freeze > requirements.txt` everytime you install a new package